RobTillaart/AD9833/README.md

 #### Should

 - examples
   - for ESP32 HWSPI interface
   - use of channels (freq & phase)
 - do tests on ESP32
-- performance measurements
+- investigate compatibility AD9834

 #### Could